Szabek/logs-cleanup-data/README.md

 ## Additional content
-In addition to deleting logs, I've added some simple log management features that you'll find in FileLogger
+In addition to deleting logs, I've added some simple log management features that you'll find in FileLogger I implemented file log management.
+I took care of the possibility of future development with database logs.

 ## Running Tests
 ```bash